nnsvs/nnsvs/docs/update_guide.rst

 - New parameter: ``use_amp`` specifies if we use mixed precision training or not.
 Default is false.
 If you have GPUs/CUDA that supports mixed precision training, you can get performance gain by setting it to true.
 - New parameter: ``max_train_steps`` specifies maximum number of training steps (not epoch).
 Default is -1, which means maximum number of epochs is used to check if training is finished.
-- New parameter: ``feats_criterion`` specifiefs where we use MSE loss or L1 loss.
+- New parameter: ``feats_criterion`` specifies where we use MSE loss or L1 loss.
 You can use L1 loss if you want while it was hardcoded to use MSE loss.

 train_resf0.py: data config
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^